 Why is it Important to Wear a Retainer?

-The importance of wearing a retainer after orthodontic treatment cannot be emphasized enough.
-Failure to comply will result in teeth shifting back into their original position and your braces will have been a waste of time and money as they help to keep your teeth set in their new position.
+We cannot overemphasize the importance of wearing a retainer after orthodontic treatment.
+Failure to comply will result in teeth shifting back into their original position — and your braces will have been a waste of time and money.

-Wearing braces gradually shifts teeth until they are in the correct alignment.
-As the teeth move, the periodontal membrane and ligaments shift as well which slightly loosens the teeth.
-Once teeth are in their new position, new bone grows in the socket area of the tooth securing it in place.
+Wearing braces will gradually shift teeth until they are in the correct alignment.
+As the teeth move, the periodontal membrane and ligaments shift as well, which slightly loosens the teeth.
+Once teeth are in their new position, new bone grows in the socket area of the tooth, securing it in place.
 This process is called bone remodeling.

 Teeth have to have time to solidify once they are in their aligned position.
-A retainer holds teeth in place while this process happens.
+And a retainer holds teeth in place while this process happens.
 Without the use of one, teeth have a tendency to move back in their original position.
 This is called a relapse.

 When patients are not compliant with using their retainer as recommended, relapse can occur quickly and the retainer may no longer fit their teeth.
 In more severe cases, braces may need to be worn again because they have shifted too far back in to their prior position.